 Into The Fray

-The American infantrymen, flown in by CH-47 Chinook helicopter and forced to hump over bare ground from their two mountain LZs, were taking heavy fire from the enemy.
-They were easy targets for well-prepared heavy machine-gun and automatic-weapons positions on the 10,000-foot Whaleâs Back ridge on the West side of the valley, and the commanding 10,000- to 12,000-feet heights of the Shah-i-Kot mountain ridge on the East side, and even the village, Sherkankel, in the valley.
-The American grunts came under immediate and intense enemy fire from these prepared defensive positions sited above and all around them.
-American infantrymen in the fight said the enemy fire consisted of everything from small arms to mortars and heavy machine guns, firing with interlocking arcs from both the top of the Shah-i-Kot mountains and across from the Whaleâs Back.
-A lot of the men were trapped by heavy fire and needed help taking out the enemy machine guns and mortars that were inflicting casualties.
-The Canadian snipers were on the job.
+The American troops were transported by a CH-47 Chinook helicopter and after coming under enemy fire, they had to crawl over bare ground with their two mountain LZs.
+They were easy targets for heavy machine-gun and automatic-weapons positions on the 10,000-foot Whaleâs Back ridge on the West of the valley.
+With 10,000- to 12,000-feet of the Shah-e-Kot mountain ridge on the East and the Sherkankel village in the valley, the Americans were surrounded by the enemyâs positions and faced direct enemy fire.
+The American troops stated the enemy had everything from small arms to mortars and heavy machine guns that fired with interlocking arcs from on top the Shah-i-Kot mountains and across from the Whaleâs Back.
+A lot of the men were trapped by heavy fire and they needed to take out the machine guns and mortars that were causing injuries.
+The best was there to help.
+The Canadian snipers.

-A recent Canadian newspaper article by Canadian Press photojournalist Stephen Thorne interviewed some of the snipers.
-MCPL Alex recalled, “The six of us suppressed fire and neutralized the enemy.
-They were either dead or they ran away.”
-Kitted-out in British desert DPM uniforms (the Canucks haven’t issued desert brown uniforms yet) they were so well camouflaged they were nearly shot up by Apache attack helicopters.
-They heard the Apache firing and looked behind them to see great spouts of dirt in two rows.
-The rounds stopped only a meter from their position.
+Canadian Press photojournalist, Stephen Thorne interviewed the snipers for a Canadian newspaper. âThe six of us suppressed fire and neutralized the enemy.
+They were either dead or they ran away,â but so much so that they were nearly killed in an Apache helicopter attack.
+The moment they heard the Apache firing, they looked back and saw two rows of dirt ejected from the ground.
+The rounds stopped only a meter from them.
 MCPL Alex said, âI donât know how the .50 didnât get hit.
 We laughed after that.
 You got to.â

 âWe donât know what happened.
 All we know is their firing stopped,â said MCPL Alex.
-The Canadian snipers also came under heavy mortar fire.
+The Canadian snipers were under constant mortar fire.
 MCPL âWarrenâ said, âThey were bracketing us.
 Weâd move and theyâd adjust fire.
 Eventually they either ran out of rounds or they just gave up.
 I donât know.
 You could hear the fins rotating as they came in.
 Itâs a sound Iâll never forget.â

-There are undoubtedly some al-Qaeda who will never forget the sound of a Canadian sniping rifle echoing over the Shah-i-Kot valley, as well.
+Chances are, there are a few al-Qaeda guys who also wonât forget the sound of a Canadian sniper rifle reverberating across the Shah-i-Kot valley.

 Interview With A Sniper

-Alex and the five other 3 PPCLI snipers deployed to Afghanistan with their unit.
-After initial duty at Kandahar on observation posts and some work with Northern Alliance troops, both of the three-man 3 PPCLI sniper teams were attached to the 3rd Brigade (Rakkasans), 101st Airborne Division.
-Alex and his team were with C Co, 2d Bn, 3rd Bde of the 101st (he proudly showed me his Rakkasans challenge coin.
-Alex, known as the âshooter,â or No. 1, armed with a McMillan Brothers .50 caliber.
-Three U.S. Special Forces shooters, known only by their first names, joined them for Operation Anaconda.
-The solitary shooter armed with a Remington 700 (M24) and backed up by two team members armed with M4 carbines, he also laid down effective fire on long-range targets.
+Six snipers, including Alex, from 3 PPCLI were sent to Afghanistan.
+In Kandahar, they were assigned to observation posts and were on duty with Northern Alliance troops.
+Following that the two three-man sniper teams were attached to the 3rd Brigade (Rakkasans), 101st Airborne Division.
+The snipers were with C Co, 2d Bn, 3rd Bde of the 101st.
+Alex still proudly shows his Rakkasans challenge coin.
+Alex, known as the âshooter,â or No. 1 had a McMillan Brothers .50 caliber.
+The three US Special Forces shooters teamed up with them for Operation Anaconda.
+The solitary shooter, who was supported by his two colleagues armed with M4 carbines, also had a Remington 700 (M24), and he was very effective on long-range targets.

-On 2 March they deployed at first light via CH-47 Chinook.
-Unlike some other units, they took no ground-fire on the way in.
-However, 15 minutes after landing on the cold LZ they were in contact, receiving small-arms fire from enemy forces.
-They moved to a position looking toward the Whale, east of the village of Sherkankel.
-Alex told SOF, “I said to Joe, one of the SF snipers, âshouldnât we put a gun up here?â He told us âLet these guys, theyâre regular infantry, just let them do their thing, if the shit hits the fan, weâll sort it out.â Next thing you know it happened, and we started moving to high ground.
+The troops were deployed on the 2 March on a CH-47 Chinook.
+Luckily, they were able to avoid ground-fire while in transit, unlike other units.
+But that didnât last long.
+Fifteen minutes after landing on the cold LZ they came under enemy fire.
+The troops moved towards the Whaleâs Back, east of the village, Sherkankel.
+In his interview, Alex said, âI said to Joe, one of the SF snipers, âshouldnât we put a gun up here?â He told us âLet these guys, theyâre regular infantry, just let them do their thing, if the shit hits the fan, weâll sort it out.â Next thing you know it happened, and we started moving to high ground.
 We were carrying C-8s, Brownings â the Americans had M4s â and I had the .50 on my back in a drag bag.
-My spotter had a C-7 with M203 grenade launcher and the radio.â Thatâs when the sniper team sprung into action and found a firing position and began supporting C Company.
+My spotter had a C-7 with M203 grenade launcher and the radio.â Thatâs when the sniper team sprung into action and found a firing position to support C Company.

 MCPL Alex and his snipers were getting hit by an RPG from the rear.
-This definitely got their attention.
-Spotters (both Canadian and American) used their M203 40mm grenade launchers (the Canadian spotters carried 5.56mm C-7A1s with Elcan low-mount optical sights and M203 grenade launchers.
+With their quick thinking, both Canadian and American snipers used M203 40mm grenade launchers.
+The Canadians had 5.56mm C-7A1s with Elcan low-mount optical sights and M203 grenade launchers.
 Their counterattack was to suppress the enemy fire nears the wood-line. âWe had debated taking the M203 with us.
-We were taking fire from a treeline (to our front) and we couldnât see where he was, and I wasnât going to waste a shot there.
-So he (the Canadian teamâs No.3) came up and just started pumping-out rounds along with one of the SF guys with a grenade launcher.
-So I used it to mask the sound of my firing.â
+We were taking fire from a tree line (to our front) and we couldnât see where he was, and I wasnât going to waste a shot there.
+So, he (the Canadian teamâs No.3) came up and just started pumping out rounds along with one of the SF guys with a grenade launcher.
+So, I used it to mask the sound of my firing.â